 The terms mini-Neptune and sub-Neptune are used for planets between Earth and Neptune in size, that have characteristics more like those of Neptune.
-There is likely some variation in how the term is used, i.e., which characteristics are under discussion.
-The terms mini-Neptune and super-Earth may be used based simply upon mass, using some chosen threshold.
-This can reflect a dichotomy evident in current observational data: there are two peaks in the density function of planet-counts-by-mass that both fall between Earth and Neptune mass, and the two terms may be used merely to categorize planets according to which high-density mass-range they fall under: the existence of these two peaks suggests two types of planet formation.
-In other discussions, such as those of planet constituents, someone might use super-Earth if it is a rocky planet (as is Earth, but larger), and use mini-Neptune if it is an ice giant (as is Neptune, but smaller).
-Other terms for the latter are gas dwarf, mini gas giant, and transitional planet.
+There is undoubtedly some variation in how the term is used, depending on which characteristics are under discussion.
+The terms mini-Neptune and super-Earth may be used based simply upon mass, using some chosen threshold, but if its density has been determined, super-Earth may indicate the density of a rocky planet and mini-Neptune could simply be the same type of rocky solid, but with a gas planet-like deep atmosphere.
+This can reflect a dichotomy evident in current observational data: there are two peaks in the density function of planet-counts-by-mass that both fall between Earth and Neptune mass (the Fulton gap), so the terms may be used to categorize planets according to which high-density mass-range they fall under.
+The two peaks suggest there may be two types of planet formation.
+The term mini-Neptune may also be more-specifically used, e.g., a small ice giant, like Neptune, but smaller.
+Similarly-used terms are gas dwarf, mini gas giant, and transitional planet.